obpy/obpy/src/doc/source/dev/codingstandard.rst

 The OpenBlox coding standard
 ============================

 This is the OpenBlox coding standard, which closely follows Python PEP 8 (http://www.python.org/dev/peps/pep-0008/).
-However, there are a few differences:

- * Usage of blank lines is encouraged
- * Docstrings are *required* to use reST

 If you have any questions concerning this document, send a message to OpenBlox (http://openblox.sf.net/users/openblox).

 General
 -------